July 12, 2022

 Should you offer customers annual discounts?

 Everyone loves a good discount.
-But SaaS companies, D2C subscription businesses, and other companies with recurring revenues that offer customers annual discounts to pay up front as a cash flow strategy can face steep downsides.
+But SaaS companies, D2C subscription businesses, and other companies with recurring revenues offering customer discounts for up-front payment as a cash flow strategy can face steep downsides.
 Let’s talk about why companies offer annual discounts, the impact those discounts have on businesses, and how you can give customers the payment terms they want—without sacrificing cash flow or your top line.

 Are discounts bad for business?